Introduction

 Notable Award-Winning Works

-Throughout its history, the Japan Media Arts Festival has recognized many groundbreaking works that have pushed the boundaries of their respective fields.
-Here's a selection of notable prize-winning projects that exemplify the festival's commitment to innovation and artistic excellence.
+Throughout its history, the Japan Media Arts Festival has recognized groundbreaking works that have gone on to reshape their respective fields.
+These selections represent just a few of the landmark works that received early recognition at the festival before achieving broader cultural impact.

 Art Division Grand Prize